 Fortunately, during most of the history of the Web, its users have had at least one alternative to which they could turn — initially Mosaic, then Netscape, and now a host of outstanding browsers: Apple's Safari, Google Chrome, Opera, and Mozilla's Firefox.
 All of these run on Windows and Mac OS X. For lovers of Linux, these four browsers are available except Safari — although Konqueror can be thought of as the Linux equivalent, since they share the same rendering engine.

 In terms of functionality, those four browsers offer all of the key features that one would expect from a top-notch application.
 But for some of them, that functionality can be enhanced by using third-party code that plugs into the browser, giving it features unavailable from the original vendor.
 Some people refer to these supplementary software packages as "add-ons" or "plugins", but the most commonly used term is "extensions", probably because they extend the functionality of the browser.
 Firefox was the pioneer in this area, building upon the solid foundation of a terrific feature list.
-In this article, we will look at Firefox extensions in general, and then focus on some of the most useful extensions available — at least, in the opinion of this writer.
+In this article, I will look at Firefox extensions in general, and then focus on some of the most useful extensions available — at least, in the opinion of this writer.

 Extending Your Browser